EternityForest/ArduinoCogs/README.md

 > Tillinghast had been watching me, and noted my puzzled expression.
 > - H.P.
 Lovecraft

-Arduino library for creating rules at runtime, and much more.
+Arduino library for adding web configurability and more to any sketch.

-Altogether, it is somewhat like an OS or framework, but made of modular pieces that can be used independently.
+Altogether, it is somewhat like an OS or framework.

 Features: